pryv/example-app-ios/Build38Report.md

 #### Jailbreak detection

 As suggested by the documentation, checking whether the device is jailbroken is very simple.
 I only added a check `tak.isJailbroken()` at every app launch such that if the device is jailbroken, an alert appears and does not let the user interact with the application.

-*As a note for T.A.K. developpers, it seems that the code snippet are not correctly sorted for C, Kotlin and Swift.*

 #### Signature generation